bookchainio/steem-whitepaper/SteemWhitePaper.md

 ### Payouts

 When a post receives a payout it takes the form of 50% SMD and 50% SP.
 The Steem Power give the user increased voting and transaction power while the SMD gives the user an immediate benefit in a stable currency.
-As we’ve already discussed at length, both SP and SMD are designed to encourage long-term holding rather than short-term selling.
+As we've already discussed at length, both SP and SMD are designed to encourage long-term holding rather than short-term selling.

 # Consensus Algorithm